akulavarunkumar/awslamdba/Readme.md

 2) Create lambda_function.py with required logic and copy over this file into site-packages folder of the env

-3) Zip all the files present inside the site-packages as below package.zip
+3) Zip all the files present inside the site-packages as below\n package.zip\n
       |
       |- pandas module folder

       |- boto3 module folder
       |- some other folders
       |- lambda_function.py